markj0hnst0n/fauxdjsmilestoneproj1/README.md

 - Samsung Galaxy Tab S

 ### Google Lighthouse testing documentation in PDF form [here](#)

+After commit 28 Google Lighthouse Audit identified that iframes had no titles from embedded soundcloud and spotify code on audio.html.
+Added for better accessibility on screenreader.

+Also added rel="noopener” to target=“_blank” to  as google lighthouse identified this these cross-origin destinations as unsafe.

+Amended this on index.html, dates.html and contact.html also as all social media links included target=“_blank”

 ## W3C HTML and CSS validators – to test for any Errors in the code